-ERPERSONAL SKILLS Progress Eval Final 1.
+118 1 1 ERPERSONAL SKILLS Progress Eval.
+Fina 1.
 The speech-language pathology assistant conducts self in a courteous and appropriate manner during interactions with clients/patients, families, caregivers and staff.
 2. Use verbal and non-verbal language, including appropriate eye-contact and physical distance, with consideration for a person's developmental age, educational level, communication style and communication disorder.
-3. Accurately restates information/concerns expressed by the client, family, and/or caregivers, as appropriate. • 4.
+3. Accurately restates information/concerns expressed by the client, family, and/or caregivers, as appropriate. ^ 4.
 Is courteous and respectful in various communication situations.
-5. Responds appropriately to client, family, caregiver emotional stres and/or behaviors.
+4 5.
+Responds appropriately to client, family, caregiver emotional stress and/or behaviors.
 UND ERSTANDING OF CRITICAL SUPERVISION ISSUES 1.
-Implements treatment protocols only after appropriate truin, grand only as prescribed by the supervising SLP.
+Implements treatment protocols only after appropriate training and only as prescribed by the supervising SLP.
 2. Uses screening instruments only after training, and only as prescribed by the supervising SLP.
-3. Seeks clarification as needed from the supervising SLP in order to follow the prescribed screening to our treatment protocols.
-4. Accepts and uses feedback more message speech-language pathologist, demonstrating a communent to safe, effective and ethical service delivery practices.
-PRO VIDING DIRECTS: VICES TO CLIENTS/PATIENTS 1.
-Identifies so f as a neech-language pathology assistant and wears name tag a sall time mat identifies self as an assistant.
+3. Seeks clarification as needed from the supervising SLP in order to follow the prescribed screening at the treatment protocols.
+4. Accepts and uses feedback it was no speech-language pathologist, demonstrating a common pent to afe, effective and ethical service delivery practices.
+PRO VIDING DIRECTSE VICES TO CLIENTS/PATIENTS 1.
+Identifies sof as a speech-language pathology assistant and wears name tag a all time that identifies self as an assistant.
 2. Accurately a ministers screening instruments prescribed by SLP, and computes and reports the results.
 3. Accurately reports the results of screening protocols, and identifies and describes other clinically relevant information observed during the screening process to the supervising SLP.
 4. Prepares treatment/screening materials prior to the beginning of each session, as directed by the supervising SLP, assuring that such materials are appropriate to the client/patient's age, developmental level, culture and communication disorder.
 2

-Progress Eval.
-Fina 5.
-Starts and ends sessions on time, and follows the treatment protocols developed and prescribed by the supervising SLP.
-6. Provides appropriate stimuli to elicit target behaviors, as prescribed by the supervising SLP.
-7. Provides instructions or explanations to the client/patient that are clear, complete and appropriate to the client/patient's developmental level, language use, level of understanding, and communication disorder.
-8. Use appropriate cues/prompts with the client/patient that are clear complete and appropriate to the client/patient as defined by the supervising SLP.
-7. 9.
-Provides relevant and appropriate feedback/reinforcement to the client/patient on his/her responses as prescribed by the supervision SLP.
-10. Maintains on-task or redirects off-task behavior of Vients/patients in individual or group treatment consistent with the clientis developmental age, communication style and communication disorder as prescribed by the supervising SLP.
-11. Accurately records target response and behaviors as prescribed by the supervising SLP.
-12. Accurately documents client/parent performance at the end of each treatment session according to the protocol prescribed by the supervising SLP.
-13. Seeks assistance, clarification and/or additional instruction, as needed, from the structure asing SteP in order to follow prescribed screening or treatment portocols.
-14. Approvalet unds each phase of treatment according to the prescribed protocol and does not proceed with the next level of treatment unless the treatment plan has been reviewed and appropriate instructions have been given by the supervising SLP.
-15. Demonstrates ability to summarize information and concerns expressed by the client/patient, and/or caregiver, and reports this information in a timey manner to the supervising SLP.
+PROVIDING DIRECT SERVICES TO CLIENTS/PATIENTS (Continued) Progress Eval.
+Final Starts and ends sessions on time, and follows the treatment protocols developed and prescribed by the supervising SLP.
+Provides appropriate stimuli to elicit target behaviors, as prescribed by the supervising SLP.
+Provides instructions or explanations to the client/patient that are clear, complete and appropriate to the client/patient's developmental level, language use, level of understanding, and communication disorder.
+Use appropriate cues/prompts with the client/patient that are clear complete and appropriate to the client/patient as defined by the supervising SLP.
+Provides relevant and appropriate feedback/reinforceme to the client/patient on his/her responses as prescribed by rvisir 10.
+Maintains on-task or redirects off-task behavior of nts/patients in individual or group treatment consistent w developmental age, communication style and communication order as prescribed by the supervising SLP. nd behavi Accurately records target response rs as prescribed by the supervising SLP.
+Accurately documents 12. ent performance at the end of each lient treatment session acco to the protocol prescribed by the supervising SLF Seeks assistance, cl on and/or additional instruction, as needed, ing SLP in order to follow prescribed screening or ands each phase of treatment according to the prescribed 14. does not proceed with the next level of treatment unless the treatment plan has been reviewed and appropriate instructions have been given by the supervising SLP.
+Demonstrates ability to summarize information and concerns expressed by the client/patient, and/or caregiver, and reports this information in a timey manner to the supervising SLP.
 3